MRoth1910/Vesperale-Romanum/README.md

 Olivier Berten set up and maintains Gregobase, for which Andrew Hinkley transcribed the Liber Usualis and the Liber Antiphonarius.
 Jacques Perrière fixes things such as syllabification, spacing, and the placement of rhythmic signs; they walked so that we can run.

-The [Gregorio mailing list](https://groups.google.com/g/gregorio-users) and [project](http://gregorio-project.github.io/index.html) allow for high-quality typesetting, so our thanks goes out to developers, skilled users, and others invested in singing and producing books of Gregorian chant.
+The [Gregorio mailing list](https://groups.google.com/g/gregorio-users) and [project](http://gregorio-project.github.io/index.html) allow for high-quality typesetting, so our thanks goes out to developers, including the font designers, skilled users, and others invested in singing and producing books of Gregorian chant

 We also thank those who inspired us to chant in the first place and our teachers, especially for those who are in the lineage of Dom André Mocquereau and Dom Joseph Gajard, the masters themselves, for we would have no need of a new book without them, and it is Dom Mocquereau in particular who directed the publication of the Solesmes editions as we know them, in whose footsteps Dom Gajard continued after the death of his confrère.

+Finally, Georg Duffner and Octavio Pardo designed the font used for the body, and Georg is currently working on improving it.

+# Contributions

+- To actually compile documents, you need a working LaTeX distribution and an editor (either a GUI for LaTeX specifically or your text editor of choice.
+See [here](https://latex-tutorial.com/installation/) for information about MikTeX, [here](https://tug.org/mactex/) for MacTeX (which works very well on macOS), and [here](https://tug.org/texlive/acquire-netinstall.html) for TeXLive.
+You can also work on [Overleaf](https://www.overleaf.com) if you really want.
+- It may be helpful to edit gabc files in a visual editor such as [Source and Summit](https://www.sourceandsummit.com/editor/alpha) (but note that it isn't up to date, so some Gregorio features won't work correctly!).
+- See below for font information.

 # To Do